 What is the treatment for gum disease?

 At Bite Dental, we are privileged to have a preventive care department in which our hygienist provides the treatment for gum disease management and prevention.
 Gum disease treatment involves the removal of the bacteria, plaque and hard scale that forms on the surface of your teeth.
-This is done both above and below the gum margin to make the entire surfaces of your teeth clean and smooth.
-We will also spend the time to develop an appropriate home-care regimen that will enable you to keep your gums healthy and ensure the disease has little chance of causing you to lose any teeth.
+This is done both above and below the gum margin to make sure that the entire surfaces of your teeth are clean and smooth.
+We will also spend the time to develop an appropriate home-care regimen that will enable you to keep your gums healthy and ensure the disease has little chance of causing tooth loss.

 Will gum disease treatment hurt?